-The Japanese honeysuckle is an old, robust garden plant with several varieties, like the "Halls Prolific."
-The variety "Halliana" (Dr. George Hall / USA, 1862) is probably the original species.
-Medium to vigorous growth up to 6 metres high, long flowering from June to September (October), strong fragrance, often wintergreen.
+The Japanese honeysuckle is an old, robust garden plant with several varieties, like the 'Halls Prolific' (Flowering, growth up to 4 metres high).
+The variety 'Halliana' (Dr. George Hall / USA, 1862: Vigorous growth up to 8 m high) is probably the original species.
+Long flowering from June to September (October), strong fragrance, often wintergreen.

 Japanese Honeysuckle, lat.: Lonicera japonica